-The Audio Input Type is used to identify the Audio Input Stream with a read-only text description which can be used for a UI.
-Typical values (in English) are Microphone, HDMI, Bluetooth, etc. These are set by the manufacturer.
+The Audio Input Type is used to identify the Audio Input Stream with a read-only text description, which can be used for a user interface.
+Typical values (in English) are Microphone, Ambient, Bluetooth, etc. Values are defined in Section 6.12.2 of Assigned Numbers.
+These are set by the manufacturer.